-The permittee shall meet the following requirements for the closed vent system delivering vapors from the storage tanks to the enclosed flare (FLARE-003):
+The permittee shall meet the following requirements for closed vent systems:

 - a.
-The permittee shall design the closed vent system to route all gases, vapors, and fumes emitted from the material in the storage tanks (T-01 and T-02) to the enclosed flare (FLARE-003).
-The permittee shall perform an initial LDAR evaluation within thirty (30) days of start-up and follow the procedures in 4.1.10(b) for ongoing compliance. - b.
+The permittee shall design the closed vent system to route all gases, vapors, and fumes captured by the vapor recovery unit system.
+The permittee shall perform an initial LDAR evaluation within thirty (30) days of start-up and follow the procedures in 4.1.11(b) for ongoing compliance. - b.
 The permittee shall design and operate a closed vent system with no detectable emissions, as determined using audio-visual-olfactory (AVO) inspections, USEPA 40CFR60 Method 21, USEPA alternative work practice to detect leaks from equipment using optical gas imaging (OGI) camera (e.g. FLIR camera), or some combination thereof.
 AVO inspections shall include, but not limited to, defects as visible cracks, holes, or gaps in piping; loose connections; liquid leaks; or broken or missing caps or other closure devices.
 If the permittee uses USEPA Method 21, then no detectable emissions is defined as less than 500 ppm in accordance with Method 21.
 If the permittee uses an OGI camera, then no detectable emissions is defined as no visible leaks detected in accordance with USEPA alternative OGI work practices.